gfranks/GFMinimalNotifications/README.md

 ### Update 2.1.1
 Add ability to update the maximum number of lines displayed in the notification

+### Update 2.2.0
+Resolved a crash when attempting to resolve themed attributes

 How To Use It:
 -------------